Italy: Populists declare Salvini a 'traitor' as government collapse looms | DW | 18.08.2019

 The anti-establishment, populist M5S closed ranks ahead of an upcoming no-confidence vote in parliament.
 They stopped short of completely cutting ties with Interior Minister Salvini's far-right League party, however.

-Italy's populist Five Star Movement (M5S) held a summit on Sunday to attempt to set a course for the future as their coalition with the far-right League party appeared dead in the water.
-Although the party was divided on a number of issues, one thing was clear after the meeting: The M5S does not want to work with League party leader Matteo Salvini ever again.
+Italy's populist 5-Star Movement (M5S) held a summit on Sunday to attempt to set a course for the future as their coalition with the far-right League party appeared dead in the water.
+Although the party was divided on a number of issues, one thing was clear after the meeting: The M5S does not want to work with League party leader Matteo Salvini (above) ever again.

 The ruling coalition has been on shaky ground for months, with the League and M5S openly in dispute about everything from the political crisis in Venezuela, to infrastructure projects, to financial reforms.